 - The customer built a system that manages the life cycle of LIDAR devices performance testing.
 With a proof of concept built in just 9 weeks, the company validated the solution’s integrability into the existing ecosystem and prevented vendor lock-in.

-- With the modular architecture that promotes ease of maintenance, the manufacturer tripled the number of testing scenarios from 30 to 90.
+- With the modular architecture that promotes ease of maintenance, the manufacturer can support 30 testing scenarios and increase their number on demand.
 The delivered app also has a monitoring module with an error detection mechanism.
 All this helps to improve the LIDAR technology before embedding it in self-driving vehicles.